 Since 2009, the Chicago Architecture Foundation (CAF) has hosted six NEH professional development workshops for 3rd–12th-grade teachers.
 The American Skyscraper: Transforming Chicago and the Nation brought 80 teachers from across the United States to the city each summer for an intensive 7-day workshop.
+Additionally, in 2020, the NEH awarded CAF a CARES grant to help it manage the economic impact of the COVID-19 pandemic.
 Once there, teachers attended lectures, participated in scholarly discussions, and toured Chicago’s buildings, often gaining access to their behind-the-scenes workings.
 Chicago’s famed skyscrapers tell the story of the world-changing innovation that grew out of the city in the late-19th and early-20th centuries.
 Taking this architecture as their main subject, teachers learned to think of a building as a primary source: a remnant of a moment in time, embodying the people and culture that created it.

 View By Location